Beno Rothenberg

 Beno Rothenberg (בנו רותנברג; October 23, 1914, in Frankfurt am Main – March 13, 2012, in Ramat Gan, Israel) was an Israeli photographer, archaeologist, and one of the founders of archaeometallurgy.

-Early life and education
+Biography

 Beno Rothenberg was born in a wealthy Hassidic Jewish family in Frankfurt am Main on October 23, 1914.
 He emigrated to Palestine with his family in 1933, where he started right away his studies of mathematics and philosophy at the Hebrew University of Jerusalem.

-Military career and early work as photographer

 Three years after his arrival in Palestine, he joined the Hagana.
+During the Second World War he served with the Royal Air Force Meteorological Service in Egypt.

 In 1945 he bought a camera, taught himself photography, and became a press photographer.
-During the Second World War he served with the Royal Air Force Meteorological Service in Egypt.
 During the 1948 War of Independence, he was assigned as a photographer to an armed brigade under Yitzhak Sadeh.